 Microfluidics can be used in various medical fields.
 This includes measuring brain fluid pressure.
 The Cerebral and Cochlear Fluid Pressure (CCFP) analyser can detect life-threatening head injuries and infections without the need for surgery or painful spinal procedures.
 It can help combat space-related vision problems and diseases in astronauts – so-called “fluid shifts.”

 Our customer Space Vision is using microfluidics for a particularly exciting application: to measure brain fluid pressure.
-The device developed enables non-invasive (non-surgical) measurement of brain fluid pressure.
+The device developed enables non-invasive (non-surgical) measurement of the pressure.

 In most people, there is a fluid connection between the brain and the inner ear.
 Therefore, Space Vision can assess intracranial pressure by measuring inner ear pressure.